 - Season to your taste with sea-salt and black pepper.

 - Serve in individual bowls, scattered with the coriander leaves and finely sliced chilli with chappatis or a chunk of your favourite bread.

 Lentils are highly nutritious with many health benefits.
 They are cheap to buy, high in protein and fibre and low in fat and calories.
 They also count towards your recommended five-a-day portions of fruit and vegetables!
-They contain a good source of phytoestrogens, which may help balance hormones.
+They contain a good source of phytoestrogens, which may help balance hormones at menopause.